-Displacement May Be In Progress

-Among eligible areas, these have seen a rapid decrease in households below the Area Median Income (AMI) and a rapid increase in adults with a Bachelor's Degree or more, from 2016 to 2021; some areas may also meet the "displacement risk criteria below.
+Figure 12.
+Displacement Risk Measure-Composite Measure of Areas Where Homeowners May Be At Risk Of or Experiencing Displacement Source: Interface Studio analysis with data from ACS 2016, 2019, and 2021 5-year estimates in 2010 Census Tracts, from NHGIS and ESRI Demographics, and property data from the Tarrant County Tax Assessor, 2016 and 2021 Displacement May Be In Progress Among eligible areas, these have seen a rapid decrease in households below the Area Median Income (AMI) and a rapid increase in adults with a Bachelor's Degree or more, from 2016 to 2021; some areas may also meet the "displacement risk criteria below.

-Displacement Risk is High

 Among eligible areas, these are "aging homeowner" neighborhoods where assessed home values rose faster than median household incomes from 2016 to 2021.

-Additional Areas of Concern
+Additional Areas of Concern approximate Area Median Income in 2021.

+CITY OF FORT WORTH

-Areas that only meet the measure's eligibility criteria; more than half of households make under \$75,000 annually, the approximate Area Median Income in 2021.
+Areas that only meet the measure's eligibility criteria; more than half of households make under \$75,000 annually, the